wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 <strong>What does AppVitrine show in my blog when readers visit my blog from the desktop?</strong><br>
 On the desktop version of your blog post, AppVitrine shows the related apps to your blog post with the option for device selection if you don’t check the “Show the app slider only on mobile devices “ in the Appvitrine setting page.
 We show all the major app stores on the desktop so your readers could choose their device of interest.

-<strong>What are the different versions of AppVitrine plugin?</strong><br>
-There are two different versions
-1. The current version which you can use to introduce the best related apps to your readers.
-You can also earn commission for app download if you have an Apple Affiliate ID.
-2. The premium version which you can generate advertising revenue from your blog.

-<strong>Can I see if anyone browses these suggested apps?</strong><br>
-Yes.
-If you register with us we will provide you with the statistics which shows the number of views.

 <strong>Can I see any report about the interaction of the visitors of my website with AppVitrine?</strong><br>
-This feature is not available in current version of the plugin but it will be added in the near future.

-<strong>Do I get paid when my readers get interested to download an app?</strong><br>
 Yes.
-In the premium version you can generate revenue by AppVitrine.
+If you register on Quantaad Analytics we will provide you with the statistics which shows the number of views, the number of clicks and generated revenue.

+<strong>Can I generate revenue using AppVitrine plugin?</strong><br>
+Yes.
+You will get paid if you register with Quantaad and enter your Publication ID in your plugin.

+<strong>How can I get a Quantaad Publication ID?</strong><br>
+You should first register on Quantaad and then request for a Publication ID.
+You can find a full instruction on http://portal.quantaad.com/pages/helps/registration_and_creating_a_publication.html

 <strong>Can I earn commission if I do not have an Affiliate ID?</strong><br>
-No. In the current version, you need to have an Affiliate ID to earn commission from Apple Ap Store.
+No. You need to have an Affiliate ID to earn commission from Apple Ap Store.

 <strong>How can I get an Affiliate ID?</strong><br>
 You need to join Apple Affiliate Program.
 You can apply for Affiliate Program on http://www.apple.com/au/itunes/affiliates/

 <strong>Can I place the apps anywhere in my blog?</strong><br>
 Yes.
 By default, AppVitrine will add the apps to the end of your blog posts.
 However, you can use [appvitrine] shortcode to place the apps anywhere else.
 You can find more information on http://cdn.appvitrine.com/help/help_v2.html

 == Screenshots ==
 1. AppVitrine setting page
-2. Sample of AppVitrine on mobile version - Format:slider-f1
+2. Sample of AppVitrine on iPhone

-3. Sample of AppVitrine on mobile version - Format:icon-f1
+3. Sample of AppVitrine on Android
 4. Sample of AppVitrine on desktop version - Android apps tab selected

 == Changelog ==
+= 2.3 =
+* Add Quantaad sponsored apps.
+* Integrate with Quantaad Analytics to provide detailed reports.

 = 2.2 =
 * The number of slider shown in a page got limited to 3.
 * Add extra parameters to track permlink, title, plugin version and div number.